Janiru12345/Telegram.Crypto.Bot/README.md

 Bot works with on-chain transactions, so standard transactions fees are applied to every operation.
 No other fees will be charged (except lotteries)

-To start using bot first register in @Crypto_TheBot
+To start using bot first register in @Crypto_Tip_bot

 Support the bot maintenace and development with donations (you can simply tip the bot itself to make a donation)